 You have been referred to a course or training program

-When you are referred to a course, a training program or to participate in an employment activity by a designated authority you are considered unemployed, capable of and available for work during the entire period in which you are taking this course, this training program or participating in this employment activity.
+When you are referred to a course, a training program, or to participate in an employment activity by a designated authority, you are considered unemployed, capable of, and available for work during this period.
 As a result, you continue to receive EI benefits.